turtlelovesshoes/SumoOnboarding/README.md

 ```

-### How to add or edit SASS/CSS
+### How to edit SASS/CSS

+1. Access the Studio
+1. Click on Community Style tab
+1. In "Work with:" dropdown menu, select Community Skins
+1. Click on CSS tab
+1. In "Custom Skins", click on mozilla
+1. Click on the scss file that you want edit and make your changes
+1. Click in the buttom Save

 ### Examples of Deployment currently in production

 3 Custom Componets that exist in Lithium:

-1.common.get-involved-steps
-2.custom.getinvoled-becomevolunteer
-3.custom.getinvolved-community-call

-common.get-involved-steps
+1. common.get-involved-steps
+2. custom.getinvoled-becomevolunteer
+3. custom.getinvolved-community-call

+**common.get-involved-steps**

-THis includes 4 tiles that have an icon and links to external pages to read more.
+This includes 4 tiles that have an icon and links to external pages to read more.
 Since there are 4 ways to get involved, this page links to the 4 sub categories.
-This component also can be localized and can be repurposed
+This component also can be localized and can be repurposed.

-custom.getinvoled-becomevolunteer
+**custom.getinvoled-becomevolunteer**

 This includeds a page wide element that has a link to the main get involved page.
 The button is styled like other buttons in the site.

-custom.getinvolved-community-call
+**custom.getinvolved-community-call**

 This component serves content and tiles tiles based on the custom page that it is on.
 It also only shows certian tiles if you are registered or if you have the VIP Role.
-(This automtic role asigning happens in a seperate component)
+(This automtic role asigning happens in a seperate component).

 ### User Flows in the Mozilla Onboarding experience